4-Hydroxytryptamine: Pharmacology

 4-HT is a potent agonist of the serotonin 5-HT_{2A} receptor similarly to psilocin (EC_{50} = 38 nM and 21 nM, respectively).
 It also shows affinity for the serotonin 5-HT_{2C} receptor (K_{i} = 40 nM), the serotonin 5-HT_{1A} receptor (K_{i} = 95 nM), and the serotonin 5-HT_{1B} receptor (K_{i} = 1,050 nM).
 The drug produces serotonergic peripheral effects in animals, shows similar metabolism and metabolic stability to psilocin, and appears to cross the blood–brain barrier and hence is centrally penetrant.

 Surprisingly however, the compound, similarly to baeocystin, norbaeocystin, and norpsilocin, does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in animals, and hence is putatively non-hallucinogenic.
 In older literature, the psychoactive effects of 4-hydroxylated tryptamines have been said to increase in the series of 4-hydroxytryptamine, 4-hydroxy-N-methyltryptamine (norpsilocin], and 4-hydroxy-N,N-dimethyltryptamine (psilocin).

 The reason for the lack of hallucinogenic effects with 4-HT and related compounds is unknown, but may be due to biased agonism of the serotonin 5-HT_{2A} receptor; or, more specifically, biased agonism for the β-arrestin2 signaling pathway.

 Norbaeocystin is thought to be a prodrug of 4-HT, analogously to how psilocybin is a prodrug of psilocin and how baeocystin is thought to be a prodrug of norpsilocin.

 Chemistry

 4-HT, also known as 4-hydroxytryptamine, is a substituted tryptamine derivative.
 It is a positional isomer of the neurotransmitter serotonin (5-hydroxytryptamine; 5-HT), an analogue of the serotonergic psychedelic psilocin (4-HO-DMT), and the dephosphorylated form of the tryptamine alkaloid norbaeocystin (4-phosphoryloxytryptamine; 4-PO-T).

+Properties

 The predicted log P of 4-HT is 0.65 to 1.1.

 Derivatives

-A large number of 4-hydroxytryptamine derivatives are known.
-These include psilocin (4-HO-DMT), norpsilocin (4-HO-NMT), 4-HO-DALT, 4-HO-DBT, 4-HO-DET, 4-HO-DiPT, 4-HO-DPT, 4-HO-MET, 4-HO-MiPT, 4-HO-MPT, 4-HO-NiPT, 4-HO-pyr-T, and 4-HO-TMT, among others.
-In addition, 4-methoxy derivatives such as 4-MeO-DiPT, 4-MeO-DMT, and 4-MeO-MiPT; 4-acetoxy derivative such as 4-AcO-DMT (psilacetin), 4-AcO-DET, 4-AcO-DALT, 4-AcO-DiPT, 4-PrO-DiPT, and 4-PrO-DMT; and 4-phosphoryloxy derivatives such as psilocybin (4-PO-DMT), baeocystin (4-PO-NMT), norbaeocystin (4-PO-T), and aeruginascin (4-PO-TMT) are known.
-Many or all of these compounds are serotonin receptor agonists and/or serotonergic psychedelics.
+A large number of 4-hydroxytryptamine derivatives are known, including.